Nigeria: Gunmen Invade Ekiti Church, Kill Pastor, Kidnap Worshippers

 "They shot the pastor and took the worshippers into the forest.
 The attackers came in large numbers and were heavily armed," the source said.

-Although the exact number of victims could not be confirmed as of the time of filing this report, the incident has thrown the community into panic and fear.
+Although the exact number of victims could not be confirmed at the time of filing this report, the incident has thrown the community into panic and fear.

 He said that security operatives had already been deployed to the area and were on the trail of the attackers, expressing confidence that the victims would be rescued unharmed.